 *The digitarians are conservative authoritarians, structured, market-led, ultra-capitalists, governed by algorithms.
 Nature is seen as a resource to be used and exploited.
 With the politics of growth, space becomes an expensive commodity.
 Throughout their kingdom, micro-sized self-driving digicars transport the population.
 Consumers pay tariffs to access the road network.

-Yet, when we have so little idea about how our politics will change in even the next year, let alone whether it will survive at all, speculative projects become completely invaluable for allowing us to weigh up potential futures, could-be scenarios from which we can learn.
-This is the value of speculative and fictional design in this context, that we can, through future thinking, building up imaginary scenarios, whether utopian or dystopian and begin to understand what we want for the future generations.
+Yet, when we have so little idea about how our politics will change in the next year, let alone whether it will survive at all, speculative projects become invaluable for allowing us to weigh up potential futures, could-be scenarios from which we can learn.
+This is the value of speculative and fictional design in this context that we can, through future thinking, build up imaginary scenarios, whether utopian or dystopian and begin to understand what we want for future generations.
 If we have a target to aim for, then the only things we need to sort out are the stepping stones to reach it.
-Let’s just hope we can be sensible in the debate.
+Let’s hope we can be sensible in the debate.